Kathryn Woodman Leighton: Career

 Kathryn Woodman Leighton moved to Los Angeles with her husband in 1910.
 She had a studio at the couple's home on West 46th Street, in South Los Angeles.
 She traveled to the Canadian Rockies in 1923, and to Glacier National Park in 1925, to paint landscapes.
 In 1926, she returned to Glacier National Park, this time as the guest of the Great Northern Railway, commissioned to paint scenes of life among the Blackfeet, including portraits of the tribal leaders.
 The railroad used Leighton's paintings to promote Western tourism, and Leighton's work turned from landscapes to Native American portraits.
 She often used Native American actors as models in her Los Angeles studio.
 She painted a life-sized portrait of Los Angeles suffragist and clubwoman Florence Collins Porter in 1930.

 Her paintings were not innovative in form, but they were hailed as "distinctive" and "historical" for their content; "Kathryn Leighton has painted the Indian aristocracy as Van Dyke painted the British aristocracy," declared a Los Angeles Times critic.
 However, another Los Angeles Times critic commented that the portraits "command my respect and admiration--and yet I do not personally like them."

 Leighton served a term as president of the California Art Club, and was a member of the Los Angeles Art Association and the Laguna Art Association.
 In 1930, works by Leighton were exhibited at Knoedler Galleries in Paris.
 Her work was part of the painting event in the art competition at the 1932 Summer Olympics.
 She had a solo exhibition of her works at the Los Angeles County Museum of Art in 1940.
 She also donated some of her antique lace collection to LACMA.

-Her brother Frederick T. Woodman was mayor of Los Angeles from 1916 to 1919, and displayed many of Kathryn's paintings in the mayor's office.
+Her brother Frederic T. Woodman was mayor of Los Angeles from 1916 to 1919, and displayed many of Kathryn's paintings in the mayor's office.